naturepoems/naturepoems/quotes/Haiku in the Meiji Period (1868–1912)/Takahama Kyoshi/index.md

 ---
 layout: author
 title: Takahama Kyoshi
-description: "A direct admirer of Shiki, Takahama Kyoshi was a prominent haiku poet and critic of the Meiji period, known for his adherence to traditional haiku forms while emphasizing nature and simplicity."
+description: "Takahama Kyoshi was an influential haiku poet and critic.
+He was a disciple of Masaoka Shiki and contributed to the modernization of the haiku form.
+His poems often focused on nature and the changing seasons, reflecting the beauty of the natural world."
 subject: "Haiku in the Meiji Period (1868–1912)"
 parent: Haiku in the Meiji Period (1868–1912)
 permalink: /Haiku in the Meiji Period (1868–1912)/Takahama Kyoshi/